The friendliest DENTAL TEAM in Tauranga!

 Snacking of any food damages your teeth the more times a day you eat.

 Regular recall appointments are scheduled on a low, medium or high-risk maintenance plan.
-Low risk patients are seen annually and may have a hygiene clean at 6 months.
-Higher risk patients such as people with gum disease or multiple early cavities or heavily filled teeth are seen 4-6 monthly by our hygienist for gum disease prevention, and dentist for prevention of progression of dental problems.
+Low risk patients are seen every two years and may have a hygiene clean at 12 months.
+Higher risk patients such as people with gum disease or multiple early cavities or heavily filled teeth are seen 4-6 monthly by our hygienist for gum disease prevention, and annually by our dentist for prevention of progression of dental problems.

 PATIENT ASSESSMENTS